gmiDAO/gmiDAO.github.io/_posts/2022-2-7-Solana DAOs and Beyond - GrapeSpaces.md

 **(32:40) - ConstitutionDAO demonstrated the power of contributing to a shared goal and network effects.
 Do you think is too big to overcome?**

-Crypt0xG (34:35) - Does not think it’s too big to overcome.
+G (34:35) - Does not think it’s too big to overcome.
 ConstitutionDAO did really well is to have people formed around an idea.
 You see this with the validator idea, the community really rallied around the idea of MonkeDAO running a validator and use the community to help stake to the validator, help breakeven and then become a net positive revenue stream to the DAO.

 **(37:44) - Metrics that matter on DAOs.
 Grape focuses on how many of their circulating tokens enter their governance votes, how many members (grape holder = member) enter into a skill force role and decay in the engagement of different cohorts over time (would love to see newer cohorts retaining well).
 Li, your thoughts on metrics?**

-Li Jin (39:27) - Thinks it ties back to the mission of the DAO and what the DAO is trying to do.
+Li (39:27) - Thinks it ties back to the mission of the DAO and what the DAO is trying to do.
 DAO term is like LLC, needs context.
 If it is a social DAO like [FWB](https://www.fwb.help/) or other tokenised communities would be traditional consumer app metrics (DAU, MAU, retention cohorts, user growth, virality coefficient, ...), if it is an investment DAO (multiple on invested capital, IRR, ...) so not generic answer.

 **(41:17) - Crypt0xG?**

-Crypt0xG (41:56) - fun to watch community vibe in relation to SMB’s floor price - when the price ↑ we see new influx on members when price ↓ people down.
+G (41:56) - fun to watch community vibe in relation to SMB’s floor price - when the price ↑ we see new influx on members when price ↓ people down.
 We need to think forward and see how we can increase the MonkeDAO member cap above 5K.

 **(44) - Sebastian?**